captn3m0/ideas/README.md

 >
 > -   [swombat](https://news.ycombinator.com/item?id=250793)

+**Legend**

+-   ✨ - Favorite Ideas.
+I really like this, and you could possible build a company of some of these.
+-   💩 - Not all ideas are great.
+These are things I thought might work at one point, but no longer consider worth building.
+I don't remove such ideas from the repo, because I think all ideas are worth learning from.
+-   🎁 - I'd love to help you build this, consider this like a bounty.
+You'll get a personal postcard from me for building something on this list.
+-   🚀 Someone (might be me) built this!
+-   🚧 There is a work-in-progress implementation.
+-   👩‍🔬 Research ideas

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*